GCVS Kickstart Scheme

 Who can apply?

 Any organisation, regardless of size can bid for funding.
 GCVS are particularly interested to hear from Charities, social enterprises and voluntary organisations in Glasgow and surrounding areas.
-Some organisations i.e. Sole traders may have to apply through a different gateway, but we can offer advice on this.
+Sole traders are eligible of the scheme but would have to apply through a ‘Gateway Plus’ organisation.
+Please contact email@example.com for more information.

 Do I have to apply through a Gateway?